compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 performance capabilities.
 But the interactive nature of Python and the gentler learning curve led to higher adoption rates elsewhere, and as a result, it saw exponential advancements in capabilities that were ideal for data science research.
-A lot of research infrastructure is still rooted in C++ and benefits from some of its unique features (e.g., access to accelerators in heterogeneous computing environments), making it impossible, or at least undesirable to abandon it for the exciting new features that the world of Python has to offer.
+However, this does not discredit the usefulness of C++ in data science.
+A lot of research infrastructure is still rooted in C++ and benefits from some of its unique features (e.g., access to accelerators in heterogeneous computing environments).

 This is where the usefulness of language interoperability becomes evident.
 However, this requires an advanced integration solution, especially for high performance code that is executed in diverse environments.

-This is where Numba, a just-in-time (JIT) compiler for Python comes in.
-It is capable of compiling Python code, while targeting either the CPU or the GPU, and providing interfaces to use the JITed closures from low-level libraries.
+Numba, a just-in-time (JIT) compiler for Python, is a tool that is ideal for this task (with some enhancements).
+Numba is capable of compiling Python code while targeting either the CPU or the GPU, and providing interfaces to use the JITed closures from low-level libraries.
 Numba helps lower Python to machine code level and minimizes costly language crossings.
-However, Numba has some limitations in this context that are remediated with cppyy (an automatic runtime bindings generator).
+In order to provide the missing links for this research, Numba was also integrated with cppyy (an automatic runtime bindings generator).

-The target of this research is to demonstrate a generic prototype that automatically brings advanced C++ features (e.g., highly optimized numeric libraries) to Numba-accelerated Python, with help from cppyy.
+The target of this research was to demonstrate a generic prototype that automatically brings advanced C++ features (e.g., highly optimized numeric libraries) to Numba-accelerated Python, with help from cppyy.
 This required re-engineering of the cppyy back-end to directly use LLVM components.
 A new